Quantifiers and witnesses for the nonclassicality of measurements and of states: Certifying and quantifying the nonclassicality of a measurement

 The dual formulation of this SDP is

 This can be used to construct an optimal linear witness for a given nonclassical measurement $\{M_b\}_b$, in a manner analogous to the construction of steering witnesses~\cite{Skrzypczyk2014}.
 In particular, consider any set of Hermitian matrices $\{F_b\}_b$ that is a feasible solution to the SDP.
 Since $F_b\ge \mbf{0}$, these can be renormalized to generate a set of density operators $\{\rho_b^F:=\frac{1}{f_b}F_b\}_b$.
-In the prepare-measure scenario defined by measuring $\{M_b\}_b$ on the states $\{\rho_b^F\}_b$, the violation of inequality $\sum_bf_b\tr[\rho_b^FM_b] \ge 1$ serves as a witness for the nonclassicality of the measurement $\{M_b\}_b$.
-This is because any {\em classical} measurement $\{K_b\}_b$ (with nonclassical fraction $\omega_{\{K_b\}} =0$) satisfies